 Under Kemper's leadership, the expedition won its greatest success.
 Salcedo, defeated in two attacks on February 10 and 13, retreated toward San Antonio on February 19.
 Kemper moved out in a belated pursuit a month later with 800 men, including volunteers from Nacogdoches and deserters from the Spanish army, and on March 29, 1813, defeated a royalist army of 1,200, commanded by Simón de Herrera, in the battle of Rosillo.
 Salcedo surrendered San Antonio unconditionally on April 1.
 Gutiérrez, nominally commander-in-chief of the expedition, began to assume a greater role in its affairs.
 On April 3 he reportedly permitted the execution of Salcedo and fourteen royalist officers, including Herrera.
 This act caused many Americans to abandon the enterprise at once; a few days later, having lost confidence in Gutiérrez and his provisional government, Samuel Kemper led more than 100 Americans back to Louisiana on "furlough."

 Organization of the Spanish effort to recover Texas fell to Col. Ignacio Elizondo and Gen. Joaquín de Arredondo.
 Acting more or less independently, Elizondo laid siege to San Antonio with 900 men.
 Reuben Ross, successor to Kemper in command of the Americans, advised a retreat; but, when a council of war refused to support him, he resigned and was followed by Henry Perry.
 In the battle of the Alazán on June 20, 1813, Perry routed Elizondo's troops in a dawn attack and returned to San Antonio with considerable booty.
 While Elizondo was rallying his scattered forces and Arredondo was marching to join him, Shaler guided an intrigue designed to remove Gutiérrez from his nominal command.
 Toledo had arrived at Natchitoches on April 4, 1813, and had aroused Shaler's interest.
 A series of petty plots within plots kept Toledo out of Texas for four months, but American leaders in San Antonio finally agreed to Shaler's plan.
 Toledo arrived at Bexar by August 1.
 Gutiérrez left for Natchitoches on August 6, just in time to avoid impending disaster.
 Most of the Americans supported the new commander; but several Mexicans, led by Col. José Menchaca, attempted to sabotage the expedition by preventing Toledo from moving promptly against Arredondo's advancing forces.
 With a small army badly demoralized by intrigues, Toledo succeeded in moving from San Antonio on August 15, 1813, too late to prevent a junction between Arredondo and Elizondo.
-Three days later, in the battle of the Medina, the royalists routed the republicans and filibusters; most of the survivors fled back toward Louisiana.
-Arredondo then entered San Antonio and proceeded with the harsh pacification of Texas.
-In San Antonio royalists shot 327 persons, and in Nacogdoches one of Arredondo's lieutenants carried out a similarly bloody purge.
+Three days later, in the battle of Medina, the royalists routed the republicans and filibusters; most of the survivors fled back toward Louisiana.
+Arredondo then entered San Antonio and proceeded with the harsh pacification of Texas (see LA QUINTA).
+In San Antonio royalists shot 327 persons and imprisoned women, and in Nacogdoches one of Arredondo's lieutenants carried out a similarly bloody purge.
 Despite the victory of the royalists, the Gutiérrez-Magee expedition so intensified interest in Texas that complete peace could not be restored.
 The province remained the center of plots or the object of invasion until Agustín de Iturbide finally brought the revolution to an end.